jtimosmith/AutomationTakeHomeTest/README.md

 API AUTOMATION TEST
 -

-The API automation test is stored in the same `cypress` directroy as the UI automation test.
+The API automation test is stored in the same `cypress` directory as the UI automation test.
 To run the API automation, open a command line window, navigate into the `Automation` directory, and run `npx cypress open --config-file "cypress.json"`.
 From there, select `api_automation_test.js` in the `Integration Tests` window and the test should being running.

 NOTES